canidlogic/lilac/doc/lilac_draw.md

 You can use programmable shaders for procedural textures.
 PNG file textures must be fully loaded into memory, so there are memory limits to how large they are.
 Procedural textures, on the other hand, generate pixels only as needed, and they can easily cover the whole output area without any memory problems.

 To use programmable shaders, each procedural texture should be a function within the Lua script that is passed as a programmable shader to Lilac on the command line.
-Then, use the name of the function in the parameter list of textures.
+Then, use the name of the function in the parameter list of textures, with `()` suffixed to the function name, and enclose the whole parameter in quotation marks so the shell won't try to interpret the parentheses.
 Function names may only contain ASCII alphanumeric characters and underscores.

 A simple procedural texture looks like this in Lua: